How Important Are Franchise Territories?

 Franchisors establish and quantify territories in the franchise agreement.
 Unless you have that agreement or a legal document somehow giving you protection in a territory, we doubt you could stop a franchisor from opening in that location.

 However, here’s reality.
-Most franchisors are primarily interested in building franchise territories and their franchised network as opposed to expanding company owned operations.
-This is especially true once the franchisor has its franchise legs and is in full franchising mode.
-It is to their advantage to work with franchisees for many reasons, but the two biggest are these: 1.
-Franchisors are in (or should be in) the business of using OPM (other people’s money) for expansion (this flies in the face of expanding with more and more company owned units); and 2.
-Franchisees provide huge operational savings, namely, the franchisee provides staffing and management.
-Make sense?
+Most franchisors are interested in building franchise territories as opposed to expanding company owned operations.
+It’s to their advantage to work with franchisees for many reasons.
+Here are the two most critical reasons.
+Franchisors are in (or should be in) the business of using OPM (other people’s money).
+And, expansion with company owned units fly in the face of that strategy.
+So, stealing your dream location is not likely.

-Now… as stated above, prior to signing the franchise agreement both you and the franchisor are free to go about your business in that location without much regard for one another.
-Once the franchise agreement has been signed and the territory is clearly mapped and defined, you own an area, but you still must (in accordance with most franchise agreements) obtain the franchisor’s acceptance of the particular location or spot within the territory where you would like to place the franchise operation.
+As said above, prior to signing the franchise agreement both you and the franchisor are free to search out and acquire a business location without much regard for one another.
+Once the franchise agreement has been signed and the territory is clearly defined, it’s yours.